 Open Study/Research Awards

 In this program you will design your own project and typically work with advisers at foreign universities.
-This grant takes longer to secure than a teaching grant because you are responsible not only for the design of the project but also for securing an affiliation with an institute of higher education before applying.
+This grant takes longer to secure than a teaching grant because you are responsible not only for the design of the project but also for securing an affiliation with an institute of higher education or other research organization before applying.
 It is imperative that you read the host country's requirements.
 Each country varies by length, start date, focus, eligibility and affiliation.
 Offered in 75 countries.

 HGSE International Students should visit the Fulbright for Foreign Students website for information on availability of grants, deadlines, and eligibility requirements specific to their home countries.
 Your home nation's Fulbright Commission will provide assistance with the application process, as will the resident U.S. embassy.